 The four-year-old boy worshiped and desired a God who was excited to see him too.
 He believed God experienced feelings, expressed to mankind because they mattered to him.
 That excited young boy anticipated God’s presence, knowing God was excited to see him too.
 As is often true with children, my “younger self” had a robust theology demonstrated in the opening pages of Scripture.
 Very early, in fact.
 Chapter 1 of Genesis.

 Genesis 1:26 says that God made one thing like him: humans.
-“Let us make man in our image, after our likeness.”
+“Let us make mankind in our image, in our likeness.”
 With one sentence, just twenty-six verses into the Bible, God declares his intentional plan to make us in his image and likeness.
-As if to make sure we understand the depth of his design, just eleven verses later he adds a detail—he “breathed into (Adam’s) nostrils the breath of life.”
+As if to make sure we understand the depth of his design, just eleven verses later he adds a detail—he “breathed into (Adam’s) nostrils the breath of life” (Gen 2:7).
 With the intimacy of a father holding his child’s face against his, God created humankind in his image.

 Children easily bring their internal experience outward.
 They cry, ask, seek, protest, smile, pout, laugh heartily, and hug with the strength of a vise.
 They are intensely relational and therefore intensely seek relationship.
 They are made in the image and likeness of God.